acuminous/jinkies/README.md

 ## <a id="httpAuthentication"></a>HTTP Authentication
 If your CI server requires authentication, then we recommend creating a read-only "jinkies" user on the CI server for this purpose.
-Currently the only way to specify a username / password Jinkies currently is to embed them in the job URL, e.g. https://bob:secret@build\.yourcompany\.com
+Currently the only way to tell Jinkies to use a username & password is to embed them in the job URL, e.g. https://bob:secret@build\.yourcompany\.com

-This is just about OK if your CI server uses HTTPS (because the URL will be encrypted), but weak if it's fronted by Apache running HTTPS (because your password will be in clear text between Apache and the app server), and totally insecure if you're not using HTTPS and could easily lead to your server being p'owned if it's publicly accessible.
+This is just about OK if your CI server uses HTTPS (because the URL will be encrypted), but weak if it's fronted by Apache running HTTPS (because your password will be in clear text between Apache and the app server), but totally insecure if you're not using HTTPS and could easily lead to your server being pwnd if it's publicly accessible.
 (hint: Don't make your CI server publicly accessible without HTTPS!).

 If this is unacceptable in your environment, let us know and we'll consider an